TeknooSoftware/east-foundation/README.md

 * Middleware are actions, but must implement a specific interface.
 * The HTTP workflow is defined into a Recipe, able to be extended.
 * Chef became a manager, to execute the workflow when a request is accepted.
-* Usable with any PSR-11 Framework, Symfony implementation is also provided.
+* Usable with any `PSR 11` Framework, Symfony implementation is also provided.
+* Supports `PSR 15` handler and middleware
+* Supports `PSR 20` and provides a PSR-20 implementation

 A complete documentation is available in [documentation/README.md](documentation/README.md)